dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 Use dbt Cloud to streamline your data transformation workflows and empower data teams to run dbt in production with ease.
 With dbt Cloud's in-app scheduling, logging, and alerting features, you can easily build observability into your processes.
 The protection policies on branches ensure that your data moves through governed processes every step of the way, from dev to stage to prod environments.

-dbt Cloud has two types of deployment models: Multi-tenant and Single-tenant, both of which are hosted on [AWS infrastructure](/docs/cloud/about-cloud/architecture) managed by dbt Labs.
-To learn more about these models, refer to the [tenancy page](/docs/cloud/about-cloud/tenancy).

 To experience the benefits of dbt Cloud, [sign up](https://cloud.getdbt.com/signup/) for a free account today.